007aniketkumar/007aniketkumarblog.github.io/_posts/2019-02-21-I-dont-Know-How-To-Make-My-Services-Talk.markdown

 The other option out there is to use a choreography based approach, where each of my services can listen/subscribe to an event and based on the event received can take the appropriate routing decision.
 These events can be published on Kafka cluster(replicated for resiliency) and my services can talk to each other.

 There are still some points to ponder upon, like state management for example - say my service A is dependent on service B which in turn is dependent on service C. In terms of a monolith, this would have been one single transaction.
 But now that we have broken our monolith into independent components, how do I handle the above scenario of transaction management.
 Is having state absolutely evil in case of microservices…Not exactly .
-A very convincing set of applications can be found (ref :
+A very convincing set of applications can be found
 <a href=" http://highscalability.com/blog/2015/10/12/making-the-case-for-building-scalable-stateful-services-in-t.html">here</a>.

 Moreover, there are cases which justify maintaining stateful services, how you handle the state amongst the services is a more important question to answer.
 The <a href=" https://microservices.io/patterns/data/saga.html">SAGA</a>